awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 This parameter isn't used when the scheduler is `awsbatch`\.

 For more information about placement groups, see [Placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+If the same placement group is used for different instance types, it’s more likely that the request might fail due to an insufficient capacity error\.
+For more information, see [Insufficient instance capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity) in the *Amazon EC2 User Guide for Linux Instances*\.

 There is no default value\.